 From these numbers, certain consumer behaviour patterns emerge.
 Australians are spending more money on household goods and essentials and less on non-essentials, such as electronics, or out of home entertainment.
-These figures are backed up by further statistics from Nielsen, which shows the startling growth of non-perishable grocery items.

 Taking insights like these into consideration makes accurate business forecasting and planning possible.
 You could take these stats into consideration to cater to consumers’ current interests, like stay-at-home activities or non-perishable goods, for instance.
 Or you could use the declining categories, such as cosmetics, and offer incentives to help bolster sales in those flagging areas.

 Rapid forecasting and frequent analysis will help you to keep stock of how your enterprise is faring.
-Improvisation is going to be called for either way, so best to get used to that now!
+Improvisation is going to be called for either way, so it’s best to get used to that now!

-3. Content Marketing to Attract New Customers
+3. Content Marketing Services to Attract New Customers

-Content marketing in Sydney, and even further afield, has been one of the hottest buzzwords of the industry for several years.
+Content marketing in Sydney, and even farther afield, has been one of the hottest buzzwords of the industry for several years.
 It’s understandable, considering that there were over 4 billion internet users as of January 2018.
 That’s over half of the Earth’s population and is increasing all the time.

 Consider the example of a promotional mailer to help raise awareness of a business or attract some new customers.
 Before the internet, we’d simply create our promotion, have the mailers printed and mailed, and then wait and hope for the best.
-There’s simply no way of telling how successful that promotion is going to be, ahead of time.
+There’s simply no way of telling how successful that promotion is going to be ahead of time.

 Now consider a strategic content marketing campaign.
 There are all kinds of content marketing systems that can give you unparalleled insights into your customer’s behaviours.
 Even more, those insights can be elaborated upon to help tailor your offers to that particular customer.

 Imagine, for instance, that a customer is just visiting your website for the first time.
 You know this because you built a first-time visitor funnel.
 This metric alone gives you all manner of insights that can be used to strengthen your relationship with your customer.
 It’s common knowledge that the buyer’s cycle has become longer and more complicated than ever.
 Consumers are spending longer in the research phase as people weigh their options while looking for the best deal.
-With money being so tight due to COVID-19, this tendency is going to be even more exacerbated meaning that businesses will need to invest more into their content marketing efforts.
+With money being so tight due to COVID-19, this tendency is going to be even more exacerbated, meaning that businesses will need to invest more into their content marketing efforts.

 So, trying to make sales or conversions during the research phase of the buyer’s cycle is a mistake – and potentially a fatal one.
 You simply don’t yet have that close a relationship with your customer.
-At this point, you should be focusing on bringing real value to your customer, whether that be information, a tool or even entertainment.
+At this point, you should be focusing on bringing real value to your customer, whether that be with information, a tool or even entertainment.

-You can even use your incentives to further segment your audience, to get a sense of their particular needs.
+You can even use your incentives to further segment your audience to get a sense of their particular needs.
 Consider making content lead magnets for different aspects of your business.
 If you deal with sales or marketing, maybe have one eBook focusing on how to increase sales for an online business.
 Anyone downloading that eBook is an indicator that they may be struggling to find qualified leads.
 This can help you put them into the right funnel, and it helps you to get qualified leads.

 Things are not going to go back to the way things were.
 There’s simply no way of telling how the global economy is going to be affected by COVID-19 in the long-term.
 Considering how extensively the economic uncertainty of the 21st Century has altered the global market already, it’s safe to say that how we conduct business will be changed irrevocably.
 You can turn these changes to your advantage however, if you’re careful, smart and thorough.